jvo203/fits_web_ql/README.md

 cd <your_projects_folder>/fits_web_ql

-run "make" from within the fits_webql_ql directory (where the Makefile is located)
+run "make" (from within the fits_web_ql directory where the Makefile is located)

 ##
 install clang